 - Variable Y - Variable X: select the 2 variables of interest.

 - Filter: (optionally) enter a data filter in order to include only a selected subgroup of cases in the statistical analysis.

 - Correlation coefficients: select Spearman's rho and/or Kendall's tau.
 The confidence interval for Kendall's tau is estimated using the bias-corrected and accelerated (BCa) bootstrap (Efron, 1987; Efron & Tibshirani, 1993).
-Click the bootstrapping options such as number of replications and random-number seed. button for
+Click bootstrapping options such as number of replications and random-number seed. for

-Click, or press the Enter key to obtain the following statistics in the results window.
+Click OK or press the Enter key to obtain the following statistics in the results window.

 In this example the Spearman's coefficient of rank correlation rho is 0.114.
 The 95% confidence interval ranges from -0.084 to 0.304.
 The associated P-value is 0.255 and the conclusion therefore is that there is not a significant relationship between the two variables.

 When you want to print these results, click Print on the File menu, or press Ctrl P.

 - Altman DG (1991) Practical statistics for medical research.
 London: Chapman & Hall.

 - Armitage P, Berry G, Matthews JNS (2002) Statistical methods in medical research.
 4th ed.
 Blackwell Science.

 - Bland M (2000) An introduction to medical statistics, 3rd ed.
 Oxford: Oxford University Press.